-Japan 16.06.2017 Cate
+Japan 01.10.2024 Cate

 1. Take part in one of Japan’s ancient and unusual snow festivals

 Record-breaking ice sculptures can be found at Asahikawa’s winter festival, where a reported six tonnes of snow is used to build spectacular snow structures!
-Nightly illuminations make the giant icy wonders take on a magical glow, and if that’s your thing the Akita snow festival will also be well worth leaving the house for:
+Nightly illuminations make the giant icy wonders take on a magical glow, and if that’s your thing, the Akita snow festival will also be well worth leaving the house for:

 2. See popular Japanese gardens and temples silenced by snow

-Usually thronging with visitors, Japan’s temples and their gardens take on a certain emptiness and quiet majesty when blanketed in soft snow.
-Japanese gardens are meticulously designed to offer a unique beauty in every season, and winter is no exception, rewarding those who wrap up warm with a beautiful and otherworldly scenes that the cherry blossom tourists tend to miss amongst the crowds.
+Usually thronging with visitors, Japan’s temples and gardens take on a certain emptiness and quiet majesty when blanketed in soft snow.
+Japanese gardens are meticulously designed to offer a unique beauty in every season, and winter is no exception, rewarding those who wrap up warm with beautiful and otherworldly scenes that the cherry blossom tourists tend to miss amongst the crowds.

-3. Ski on world class snow in the shadow of a volcano
+3. Ski on world-class snow in the shadow of a volcano

 Up and down Japan’s rugged mountainous interior you can find some of the best skiing conditions in the world, thanks to a constant blast of cold air blowing down from Siberia.
-Some of the best places are Niseko in northern Japan, and Winter Olympics host Hakuba and Shiga Koen more centrally.
+Some of the best places are Niseko in northern Japan, and the Winter Olympics host Hakuba and Shiga Koen more centrally.
 Closer to Tokyo you’ll find Hakuba, with excellent skilling conditions even in early spring - It’s not called ‘champagne snow’ for nothing!
-And how about including a little warm sake and some open-air onsen hot spring bathing as part of you Après -Ski?
+And how about including a little warm sake and some open-air onsen hot spring bathing as part of your Après -Ski?

-4. Savour the seasons with unique delectable winter dishes
+4. Savour the seasons with unique, delectable winter dishes

 5. Gaze at the stars from your very own open-air hot spring bath

 Being a land forged in fire, Japan is bubbling over (quite literally!) with volcanic hot spring baths.
-Of course, you can enjoy this quintessentially Japanese pastime at any time of year, but it is without a doubt at its best during winter: Who doesn’t want to spend a cozy winter’s evening sitting neck -deep in an open-air cypress bath filled with volcanic hot spring water, gazing out over a perfectly manicured Japanese garden, while snow falls softly, like falling stars.
+Of course, you can enjoy this quintessentially Japanese pastime at any time of year, but it is without a doubt at its best during winter: Who doesn’t want to spend a cozy winter’s evening sitting neck-deep in an open-air cypress bath filled with volcanic hot spring water, gazing out over a perfectly manicured Japanese garden, while snow falls softly, like falling stars.
 Bliss!

 6. Snap your picture with these guys